keymanapp/keyboards/release/gff/gff_gurage_legacy/README.md

 ጉራጊና (Gurage) Legacy Keyboard
 ============================

-Copyright (C) 2008-2020 Ge'ez Frontier Foundation
+Copyright (C) 2008-2023 Geʾez Frontier Foundation

-Version 0.11
+Version 0.5

 This is a Gurage (ጉራጊና , ISO-639-2 sgw-Ethi-XL) language mnemonic input method.
 It requires a font supporting Ethiopic script under the Unicode 4.1 standard.
 This keyboard is the immediate successor to the GFF Sebatbeit keyboard (gff-sgw-7.kmn version 7.0).

-The keyboard is given the name "Legacy" because it is designed to work with the Gurage orthography introduced in the 1966 publication *Ethiopians Speak: Studies in Cultural Background, Volume 2.
+The keyboard is given the name “Legacy” because it is designed to work with the Gurage orthography introduced in the 1966 publication *Ethiopians Speak: Studies in Cultural Background, Volume 2.
 Chaha* and successor orthographies through the formal adoption by the Unicode 4.1 standard published in 2005.
 The following fonts are packaged with the